Ian Lustick: Career

 He has engaged in research involving applications of evolutionary and complexity theory to the development of computer simulations using agent-based models for research and policy analysis.
 Between 2010 and the present day, Lustick has returned to some prominence by writing articles that variously called for Israel to negotiate with Hamas over the future of the area and said that the only way to resolve the war between Israelis and Palestinians was to gradually democratize the "one-state reality" which Israel's de facto annexation of the territories it occupied in 1967 has produced.

-He is a member of the American Political Science Association, the Association for Israel Studies, the Middle East Studies Association, and the Council on Foreign Relations.
+He is a member of the American Political Science Association, the Middle East Studies Association, and the Council on Foreign Relations.

-Reception of his work
+Reception

-In a 1989 review of his early work the anti-Zionist rabbi Elmer Berger called Lustick a "first-class Zionist academic", and praised his "meticulous scholarship".
+In a 1989 review of Lustick's early work, the anti-Zionist American rabbi Elmer Berger called Lustick a "first-class Zionist academic", and praised his "meticulous scholarship".